Dynamic Assortment Selection under the Nested Logit Models: Introduction

-In addition, it is worthwhile noting that one advantage of our policies is that they are almost assumption-free.
-We only require that the revenue and mean utility for each product are upper bounded by constants.
-We do not make any separability condition (e.g., for any pair of candidate assortments, there is a gap between their expected revenues, see Proposition 8 in \cite{Rusmevichientong2010}) or the assumption that the no-purchase is the most frequent outcome as in \cite{Agrawal16MNLBandit,Agrawal17Thompson}.

-The details of the proposed policies will be presented in the main paper and here we briefly highlight a few key technical novelty in the proposed policies: \begin{enumerate} \item Leveraging the revenue-ordered structure: For $M$ $N$ products in each nest, the total number of possible assortment combinations (i.e., the action space) will be $(2^N)^M$, which is exponentially large.
+The details of the proposed policies will be presented in the main paper and here we briefly highlight the key technical points in the proposed policies: \begin{enumerate} \item Leveraging the revenue-ordered structure: For $N$ products in each of the $M$ nests, the total number of possible assortment combinations (i.e., the size of the action space) will be $(2^N)^M$, which is exponentially large.
 By leveraging the revenue-ordered structure of the optimal assortment within each nest (see Lemma \ref{lem:nested-popular} and \cite{davis2014assortment,Li2015d}), the size of the action space can be effectively reduced to $O(N^M)$.
 However, the size of this reduced action space is still too large if one directly applies existing bandit learning algorithms that treat each assortment in the action space independently, which will incur a regret related to $N^M$.
 To address this challenge, we propose an aggregate estimation technique as follows.

-\item Aggregate estimation: A key message of the paper is that estimating utility parameters for each individual product (that will incur a large regret) is unnecessary for dynamic assortment planning.
-Instead, we propose an aggregate estimation technique that only estimates the preference and revenue parameters on a nested-level.
-To implement this technique, we propose a simplified ``nested singleton model'', which only allows a ``single item'' in each nest with a random revenue parameter.
-More specifically, each singleton corresponds to a level-set assortment and the random revenue corresponds to the aggregated revenue at a nested-level.
-This simplified model greatly facilitates the policy design and our regret analysis. {For example, this singleton model suggests that estimation of exponent parameters $\{\gamma_i\}_{i=1}^M$ (see Eq.~(\ref{eq:vi}) in the nested logit model specification) is not necessary.
-Instead, we directly estimate ``nested-level utility'' $V_i(\cdot)^{\gamma_i}$ (see Eq. \eqref{eq:simpler-model} and the discussions above Eq. \eqref{eq:simpler-model}).}
+\item Aggregate estimation: A key point of the paper is that estimating utility parameters for each individual product (that will incur a large regret) is unnecessary for dynamic assortment planning.
+Instead, we propose an aggregate estimation technique that only estimates the preference and revenue parameters on a nest level.
+More specifically, in our algorithm only \emph{level sets} of assortments within each nest are considered, which have both \emph{unknown} aggregated revenue and utility parameters.

+Another advantage of our algorithm is that it shows that estimation of exponent parameters $\{\gamma_i\}_{i=1}^M$ (see Eq.~(\ref{eq:vi}) in the nested logit model specification) is not necessary.
+Instead, we directly estimate ``nested-level utility'' $V_i(\cdot)^{\gamma_i}$ (see Eq. \eqref{eq:simpler-model} and the discussions above Eq. \eqref{eq:simpler-model}).